treebee/elixir-arrow/README.md

 ## DataFusion

-Using [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion), reading Parquet files (and also CSV) makes even more fun:
+Using [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion) for reading Parquet files (and also CSV) makes even more fun:

 ### Querying Parquet Files With SQL